leemeii/leemeii.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic homepage!

-I'm Meilin Li, a Class of 2024 Software Engineering student at Chongqing University, passionate about cutting-edge technologies in software engineering.
+I'm **Meilin Li**, a Software Engineering student (Class of 2024) at Chongqing University, passionate about exploring cutting-edge technologies in software development.

 ## Research Interests

-I'm currently focusing on learning and researching the following technical areas:
+I'm currently focusing on:

 - **Program Analysis**: Static analysis and its applications in software quality assurance
 - **Artificial Intelligence**: Large language models and their innovative applications in software engineering
 - **Software Security**: Vulnerability discovery, security testing, and software security assurance
 - **Development Technologies**: RAG (Retrieval-Augmented Generation) system design and implementation
-- **Programming Languages**: Deep learning and practice in Java, C++, and Python
+- **Programming Languages**: Java, C++, and Python

-## Technical Background
+## Current Focus

-As a software engineering student, I'm committed to integrating theoretical learning with engineering practice, exploring the scientific principles and engineering methodologies of software development.
-I'm particularly interested in leveraging modern technical approaches to enhance software quality, security, and reliability.

-## About This Website

-This website is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub Pages.
-I'll be sharing my learning notes, project experiences, and research findings here.
+- Deep diving into static analysis tools and techniques
+- Experimenting with LLM-powered development assistants
+- Exploring software vulnerability detection methods
+- Building practical projects with Java, C++ and Python

 ---